kammitama5/kammitama5.github.io/_posts/2018-12-31-Monday-December-31st.md

   in priority.
 But I definitely plan to continue to contribute.
 Also, I've already been asked to be a volunteer for SCALE, which is the Linux Open Source conference of note in Southern California.
 - I started writing things down: Gabe and Chris encouraged me to do this, and it's helped me tremendously.
 I've continued this practice long after my Summer experience.
+It helps me to be more methodical and analytical while learning instead of assuming broadly that "I understand" (often I think I do, but I really don't).

 ## Most importantly